loweisz/emoji-img/README.md

 #### 🚦 Version 0.2.0

-Transform EVERY image you have in an in a  emoji shaded picture.
+Transform EVERY image you have in an emoji shaded picture.
-You can even choose between currently 10 emojis
+You can even choose between currently 10 emojis:

 #### 🤟👍🙌👐👏👊✊👌🤲🖕 more to come.